 Welcome new shooter!
 We would like to start off by thanking you for your interest in the Bloomington, IL chapter of IDPA.
 We do our best to ensure you always have fun and challenging stages in the safest manner possible.
-The below is adapted from our friends at the Litchfield IDPA Club.
 If you have any questions, please contact us or join our mailing list!

-– Aaron Ragusa, Match Director / Safety Officer
+– Aaron Ragusa, Match Director / Chief Safety Officer

 I. Safety Rules

 If these simple rules are always followed, most firearms accidents would never happen.

 General Firearm Safety Rules:

 - Treat all guns as if they are loaded, even if you know they are not.

 - Never let your muzzle point at anything you are not willing to destroy.

 - Know your target and what is around and behind it.